The Christ Foundation - Funder Overview

 What the Foundation Values

 The foundation explicitly states that successful "grant proposals should attend to basic community needs, achieve and sustain significant and long-term impact and possess well-defined objectives."
-They favor applications that demonstrate:
+They favour applications that demonstrate:

 -

-Financial Sustainability: The foundation prefers applications that "include financial commitments from other organizations and can be independently sustained long term."
+Financial Sustainability: The foundation prefers applications that "include financial commitments from other organisations and can be independently sustained long term."
 Show how your project will continue beyond their funding.

 -